devbisme/KiField/docs/usage.rst

 In this case, however, the ``Refs`` column will hold the library name of the component rather than its reference designator in a schematic.

+You can also use kifield with the description (`.dcm`) file associated with a parts library.
+However, description files only support three fields with specific names:
+``description``, ``keywords`` and ``docfile``.
+Any other fields will be ignored.

 Removing Fields from a Schematic or Library
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It's also easy to remove fields from a schematic.
+It's also easy to remove fields from a schematic or library.
 Just delete all the data for a spreadsheet column but **leave the header** like so::

     Refs,     datasheet, footprint, value,        manf#